zerolawtech/ZAP-Tech/docs/issuing-entity.rst

     Emitted when a new custodian contract is approved via ``IssuingEntity.addCustodian``.

-.. method:: IssuingEntity.EntityRestriction(bytes32 indexed id, bool allowed)
+.. method:: IssuingEntity.EntityRestriction(bytes32 indexed id, bool permitted)

     Emitted whenever an investor or custodian has a restriction set or removed with ``IssuingEntity.setEntityRestriction``.

-.. method:: IssuingEntity.TokenRestriction(address indexed token, bool allowed)
+.. method:: IssuingEntity.TokenRestriction(address indexed token, bool permitted)

     Emitted when a token restriction is set or removed via ``IssuingEntity.setTokenRestriction``.

-.. method:: IssuingEntity.GlobalRestriction(bool allowed)
+.. method:: IssuingEntity.GlobalRestriction(bool permitted)

     Emitted when a global restriction is set with ``IssuingEntity.setGlobalRestriction``.